icemiliang/vot/README.md

 ## Code structure
 The command-line program is built from demo/vot.cpp

-The main body of the vot code is in src/ot.cc and src/diagram.cc
+The main body of the Vot code is in src/ot.cc and /src/diagram.cc

+A static library is built in lib/libvot.a

 We give credit to Voro++ (http://math.lbl.gov/voro++/) for computing power Voronoi diagrams.
 Many files in src/ are from Voro++, with our modification.